abryant710/problems_vs_algorithms/05_autocomplete_with_tries.md

 Algorithm complexity breakdown:

-The time complexity of inserting a word into a trie is O(w), where `w` is the length of the word.
+For a trie, the time complexity depends on the length of the word `w` and the number of words `n` in the list.
+The time complexity for creating the trie is `O(n * w)`.
+The time complexity for searching for the prefix is `O(p)`, where `p` is the length of the prefix.
+The overall space complexity is `O(n * w)`.

-The time complexity of searching for a prefix in a trie is O(p), where `p` is the length of the prefix.
+Trie Class:

-The time complexity of searching for all words in a trie that start with a prefix is O(n), where `n` is the number of words in the trie.
+init method: O(1) time and O(1) space insert method: O(w) time, since the word is inserted, and O(w) space find method: O(p) time, which is the length of the prefix, and O(1) space

-The time complexity of the overall algorithm is O(p + n).
+TrieNode Class:

-The space complexity of the algorithm is O(n), where `n` is the number of words in the list, due to the self.children dictionary attribute in the TrieNode class.
+init method: O(1) time and O(1) space insert method: O(w) time, since the is an iteration over each char in the word, and O(w) space suffixes method: O(n) time, since all words in the trie are returned, and O(n) space